Saira Choudhry: Career

 In 2020, Choudhry appeared as Saira Malik in the BBC drama series Life.

 In 2022, Choudhry appeared as Alice in one episode of BBC comedy Peacock, alongside Allan Mustafa.
 Later in 2022, Choudhry starred as Nancy in the CBBC series Dodger, a reimagining of the Dickens’ character's life before Oliver Twist.

+In February 2024, it was announced that Choudhry had been cast as maths teacher Nisha Chandra in Waterloo Road.

 Personal life

 Chaudhry's mother, Fae, is a no-smoking advisor.
 In 2010, Chaudhry helped to launch that year's No Smoking drive.

 In 2014, Choudhry set up her own drama school, TV Talent.

+In December 2022, Choudhry announced her engagement to Marcus Jackson.
+In August 2024, Choudhry and Jackson married.